SwissDataScienceCenter/renku/docs/admin/prerequisites/loadbalancer.rst

 Configuring a Load Balancer
 ===========================

-To set up a load balancer for k8s in your cluster you can configure a node with an HAProxy instance or use LBASS from your cloud provider.
+To set up a load balancer for k8s in your cluster you can configure a node with an HAProxy instance or use LoadBalancer-as-a-Service (LBaaS) from your cloud provider.

-A. Using an HAProxy loadbalancer
+Using an HAProxy loadbalancer
 ---------------------------------

 Steps to setup and configure the HA proxy server.